 Wearing a lot of color isn’t really my thing, but I like to bring in splashes here and there, and a neutral palette is the perfect backdrop to make that one item stand out and compliment your whole look.
-Think about adding color with scarves (I love this one) or other accessories.
+Think about adding color with scarves or other accessories.

-A quick word about these shorts: I talked about them in this post, and I ended up buying them in three colors, one of them being coral red.
-They’re made from a stretchy material and are incredibly comfortable.
-They’re my new faves by far.
+A quick word about these shorts: I talked about them here, and I ended up buying them in three colors, one of them being coral red.
+They’re made from a stretchy material and are super comfortable.
+My new faves!

 Add texture to your neutrals

 Another way to keep a neutral outfit from appearing boring or plain is to add texture.
 Look for pieces with statement materials like straw, linen, neutral patterns, or lace, and pair them with softer fabrics like cotton, lightweight denim, or silk.
-I added texture with my accessories, like this straw hat and purse, strappy leather sandals, layered necklaces, and tortoise sunnies.
+I added texture with my accessories, like a straw hat (my fave or similar) and purse, strappy sandals (similar), layered necklaces, and sunnies.

-Speaking of accessories, I just bought my second pair of these leather sandals.
-They are SO cute, comfortable from the first wear, and they go with everything.
+Speaking of accessories, I just bought my second pair of these sandals.
+They’re cute, comfortable from the first wear, and they go with everything.